IDS-702-F20/Course-Website/content/_index.md

 #### Meeting Times
 <font color="#6CA0DC"><i class="fas fa-calendar-alt fa-lg"></i></font> &nbsp; **Tuesdays and Thursdays (10:15 - 11:30am)**

-<font color="#6CA0DC"><i class="fas fa-university fa-lg"></i></font> &nbsp; Zoom Meeting ID: **970 9927 4711** (email instructor for password).</font>
+<font color="#6CA0DC"><i class="fas fa-university fa-lg"></i></font> &nbsp; Zoom Meeting ID: **See Sakai**.</font>

 #### Playposit
 To gain access to the pre-recorded lecture videos, you will have to create a Playposit account.
 There are participation quizzes embedded within the videos.
 These quizzes make up a part of your final grade (see: [course policies](https://ids-702-f20.github.io/Course-Website/policies/)) so take them seriously.
 To join the class on Playposit, you first need to create a new account as a student [here](https://www.playposit.com/join).
 Next, you will use the class link, which I will send out via email, to join the class site.
 While you need not create an account with your Duke email, I strongly suggest you do.
 <!-- [here](https://www.playposit.com/join-class/1403540-929415) -->

 #### Zoom meetings
 The easiest way for you to join the different Zoom meetings is to log in to Sakai, go to the "Zoom meetings" tab, and click "Upcoming Meetings".
 For the recordings (for lab and discussion sessions), also log in to Sakai, go to the "Zoom meetings" tab, and click "Cloud Recordings".
 Those will be available few minutes after the sessions.
-If you prefer to use meeting IDs, there are a bunch to keep track of.
-You'll find the meeting IDs under the corresponding sessions below.